senkyte/aoc2025/README.md

 Solution:
 1. Using an greedy algorithm, check for every possible valid digit in a range, so on thats... it. sum it up and you got the answer

+Day 4
+WOW.
+Surprisingly easier than day 3.
+Find all valid @.
+Condition: There must be < 4 @ around a 3x3 radius.
+For the second part, you are allowed to remove valids and iterate again
+Solution:
+1. Check 3x3 for every @.
+If valid, add and remove
+2. Loop until there are no longer valid @.